JCinc/JCinc-BBQ-App/README.md

 # JCinc-BBQ-App
-Our BBQ app using the Yummly &amp; LCBO APIs
+An app for BBQ's generating results from the Yummly &amp; LCBO APIs